 The first PNR generated by Amadeus, January 7, 1992 for “Wolfgang Amadeus”.
 Source: Amadeus for Developers

-Most passengers have never seen a PRN file itself.
-What they deal with is a PNR number, assigned to each PNR file upon creation.
+Most passengers have never seen a PNR file itself.
+What they deal with is a PNR number or code assigned to each PNR file upon creation.
 It may appear under different names — a record locator, booking reference, reservation code, or just PNR.

-A unique booking reference is emailed to passengers after they complete a reservation and сan be found on e-tickets and boarding passes.
+A unique booking reference is emailed to passengers after they complete a reservation and can be found on e-tickets and boarding passes.
 It enables travelers to manage their bookings and check in online.
-The code also gives travelers access to their flight details, but not to PNR files with personal information.
+The code also gives travelers access to their flight details but not to PNR files with personal information.

 Though PNR codes look like random mixtures of characters, in fact, airlines apply special algorithms to place the letters and numbers in a certain sequence and avoid duplicating already existing combinations.
 When generating references, carriers also strive to recognize and censor profanity.
 Codes can be repeated but only long after the trip under the same PNR is completed.